-A major enemy of bright colours is excessive efflorescence, the formation of a powdery deposit on the tiles.
-This arises from hydrated calcium hydroxide, which is present in hardened Portland cement.
-Calcium hydroxide seeps through the pores of the concrete to the surface of the tile, where it is carbonated by atmospheric carbon dioxide and forms calcium carbonate.
+Efflorescence is a major hindrance to the achievement of bright colors.
+This refers to the formation of a powdery deposit on the surface of the tiles.
+This is hydrated calcium hydroxide, a chemical present in hardened Portland cement.
+It seeps through the pores of the concrete to the surface of the tile, where it is carbonated by atmospheric carbon dioxide and forms calcium carbonate.
 A light dusting of calcium carbonate is not harmful, as it will be washed off by rain, leaving a pristine surface.
-However, a severe case of efflorescence will reduce the apparent brightness of the tiles and at worst could ruin the appearance of a roof.
+However, severe efflorescence reduces the apparent brightness of the tiles and at worst could ruin the appearance of a roof.

-Another widespread technique is to protect the mortar from atmospheric carbon dioxide by applying a polymeric coating.
-Simple coatings can be formed using clear polymers or paints, but complex multi-layer coatings can also be produced that give a surface virtually indistinguishable from locally available clay tiles.
-Such surface texture is another important parameter in the manufacture of concrete roof tiles - for example, there is a market in the UK for flat concrete tiles that look like weathered, hand made clay tiles.
+Another common technique is to apply a protective polymer coating to protect the mortar from atmospheric carbon dioxide.
+Simple coatings can be formed using clear polymers or paints, but complex multi-layer coatings are also available.
+These impart a surface that makes these tiles virtually indistinguishable from locally available clay tiles.
+Such surface textures comprise another important parameter in the manufacture of concrete roof tiles.
+For example, there is a market in the UK for flat concrete tiles that look like weathered, handmade clay tiles.